Fathir-achmad/Fathir-achmad/README.md

 - 👋 Hi, I’m @Fathir-achmad
-- 👀 I’m interested in Engineering, Front end and Data analytics
+- 👀 I’m interested in Engineering and IT development
 - 🌱 I’m currently learning Full stack developer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me fathir17.fa@gmail.com